-My name is Inbar Zanir, and I am an Israeli designer based in Tel-Aviv.
+My name is Inbar Zanir, and I am an Israeli Industrial Designer.
 I graduated my B. Des Industrial Design from Holon Institute of Technology (HIT) in 2018, and my B.A studies in Economics and Management from Ben-Gurion University in 2014.

 In 2019 I was a part of OGS fellowship program, a startup accelerator hosted by Brandeis University and MIT's Design-X accelerator in Boston, where I developed my venture - Way.Cups.